syyunn/GATT_WTO/README.md

 ##### First, I know WTO rulings.

-##### Secon, WTO rulings are compact.
+##### Second, WTO rulings are compact.
 Its main citation of Articles are limited to GATT Article I, III, XI and XX only.

-##### Third, WTO rulings are the "case law".
+##### Third, WTO rulings are "case law".
 It means that its legal disseratations are higly conditional, repetitive and relying on  the past cases and legal logics.